andrea-sdl/work-hats-book/04-improve/never-let-fear-decide.md

 What do you do?
 Fear will tell you to fix the issue fast, to let the pain disappear as fast as possible so that you can go back to your old self.

 It's easy.
-Just patch until the pain is gone.&nbsp;
+Just patch until the pain is gone.
 That's fear recipe for fixing things.
 Patch until it's gone.

 Now take a deep breath.